ezcatdb/clinicalcorpus-guidelines/_entity/Anatomical_entity.md

 Organs, such as lung, and tissues above cells are categorized into this entity group.

-The definition of 'Anatomical_entity' is based on the Semantic types of -'anst' (Anatomical Structure),
+The definition of 'Anatomical_entity' is based on the Semantic types of
+- 'anst' (Anatomical Structure),
--'ffas' (Fully Formed Anatomical Structure),
+- 'ffas' (Fully Formed Anatomical Structure),
--'bpoc' (Body Part, Organ, or Organ Component), -'bsoj' (Body Space or Junction), and
+- 'bpoc' (Body Part, Organ, or Organ Component),
+- 'bsoj' (Body Space or Junction), and
--'tisu' (Tissue)
+- 'tisu' (Tissue)
 in the <a href="https://www.nlm.nih.gov/research/umls/">UMLS database</a>.

 <!--